British Free Corps: Preparation for active service

 In March 1945, a BFC detachment was deployed with the 11th SS Volunteer Panzergrenadier Division Nordland under Brigadeführer Joachim Ziegler, which was composed largely of Scandinavian volunteers and attached to the III (Germanic) SS Panzer Corps under Obergruppenführer Felix Steiner.
 They were first sent from Stettin to the division's headquarters at Angermünde.
 "From there they were sent to join the divisional armoured reconnaissance battalion (11.
 SS-Panzer-AufklärunGsabteilung) located in Grüssow [on the island of Usedom].
 The battalion commander was Sturmbannführer Rudolf Saalbach ...
 [The BFC were allocated] to the 3rd Company, under the command of the Swedish Obersturmführer Hans-Gösta Pehrson."
 The BFC contingent was commanded by SS-Scharführer (squad leader) Douglas Mardon, who used the alias "Hodge".
 Author Richard W. Landwehr Jr. states "The Britons were sent to a company in the detachment that was situated in the small village of Schoenburg near the west bank of the Oder River".

 On 16 April 1945, the Corps was moved to Templin, where they were to join the transport company of Steiner's HQ staff (Kraftfahrstaffel Stab Steiner).
 When the Nordland Division left for Berlin, "the transport company followed Steiner's Headquarters to Neustrelitz and the BFC went with it."
 On 29 April, Steiner decided "to break contact with the Russians and order his forces to head west into Anglo-American captivity."
-Thomas Haller Cooper and Fred Croft, the last two members of the Corps, surrendered on 2 May to the 121st Infantry Regiment (United States) in Schwerin, and were placed in the loose custody of the GHQ Liaison Regiment (known as Phantom).
+Thomas Haller Cooper and Fred Croft, the last two members of the Corps, surrendered on 2 May to the 121st U.S. Infantry Regiment in Schwerin, and were placed in the loose custody of the GHQ Liaison Regiment (known as Phantom).